NadiaAnanevych/AmericanEagleTests/README.md

 Another common reason for test failures is frequently changing locators on the website, as well as new modal windows or advertisements appearing during test execution.

-Open the Gradle tool window in IntelliJ
+1.Open the Gradle tool window in IntelliJ

-Run one of the following commands:
+2.Run one of the following commands:

 💥 Execute all tests: